lorenzoorsingher/ASA_Glovojs/README.md

 - [x] make sure agent forgets parcels left in memory when the tile comes back in view and the parcel is gone

 - [ ] Make sure agent doesnt crash when NO plan is found (og no parcels, no delivery zones, no reachable tiles)

+- [ ] fix order of parcels in plan generation